USRA-STI/gdt-core/README.rst

 Individual mission or instrument packages can be developed using ``astro-gdt`` and released under the ``gdt.missions`` namespace (see ``astro-gdt-fermi`` as an example).

+The full documentation can be found `here <https://astro-gdt.readthedocs.io/en/latest/>`_.

 Normal Installation
 -------------------